wurstscript/WurstScript/manual.md

 ## Typecasting

+In order to typecast, you use the _castTo_ operator

 You need typecasting for several reasons.

-One being to save class instances and for example attaching them onto a timer, like done in TimerUtils.wurst This process also needs to be reversed (casting from int to a classtype) But typecasting is also necessary when using subtyping, in order to down- and upcast instances.
+One being to save class instances and for example attaching them onto a timer, like done in TimerUtils.wurst This process can also be reversed (casting from int to a classtype).
-In order to typecast, you use the keyword _castTo_

-_Note_: You should avoid castTo whenever possible.
-Casts are not checked at runtime so they can go horribly wrong.
-Casts can be avoided by using high level libraries and object oriented programming.

-### Examples
 	class Test
 		int val

 	init
 		Test t = new Test()
 		int i = t castTo int

-	--
+Typecasting is sometimes useful when using subtyping.
+If you have an object of static type A but know that the dynamic type of the object is B, you can cast the object to B to change the static type.

 	class A

 	class B extends A
+		function special()
+			...

 	init
-		B b = new B()
+		A a = new B()
+		// we know that a is actually of type B, so we can safely cast it to B:
-		A a = b castTo a
+		B b = a castTo B
+		// now we can call functions from class B b.special()

+_Note_: You should avoid castTo whenever possible.
+Casts are not checked at runtime so they can go horribly wrong.
+Casts can be avoided by using high level libraries and object oriented programming.

 ## Dynamic dispatch